1 9 5 0 – 1 9 5 5 (USA)

-Tom Corbett, curly-headed teenage cadet at the Space Academy, four centuries hence, was a figure with whom youngsters could identify.
+Tom Corbett (Frankie Thomas), a curly-headed teenage cadet at the Space Academy, four centuries hence, was a figure with whom youngsters could identify.

-With him in training to become Solar Guards were wisecracking Cadet Roger Manning (“So what happens now, space heroes?”
-“Aw, go blow your jets!”) and the quieter Astro, a Venusian (planetary boundaries were rather less important in the 24th century).
+With him in training to become Solar Guards – agents of a celestial police force enjoined to protect Earth, Jupiter, Mars and Venus (known collectively as the Solar Alliance) – were wisecracking Cadet Roger Manning (Jan Merlin) -“Aw, go blow your jets!” – and the quieter Astro (Al Markim), a Venusian (planetary boundaries were rather less important in the 24th century).

 Every week they blasted off in the spaceship Polaris to new adventures somewhere in space, usually against natural forces rather than the space villains who populated Captain Video.

-After three months on CBS, Tom Corbett moved to ABC for a run of nearly two years.
+Extremely popular, the show aired on each of the four networks and for much of 1951, it was carried by two of them simultaneously.
 The series was also heard on ABC radio during 1952, with the same cast as the TV version.